jacau/TEs-geneExp-tests/README.md

-# smilePlots
+# TE-geneExp-tests

-A python script for creating a smile plot matrix used to graph smile plots.

-Take input of various variant types including: TEs, SNPs, and indels (soon).
+Python scripts used for testing the effect of rare variants (TEs and SNPs) on gene expression variation.